MichaelDeutschCoding/drumset_setup/README.md

     - for mouse click events, you can get the key by looking at the "this" object.

+4. The repo contains a folder with soundfiles.

  This looks complex, but its pretty simple.

- Get the clicked element, or key press.
+ - Get the clicked element, or key press.
- Use it's value to get the correct audio element.
+ - Use it's value to get the correct audio element.
- Play the audio element.
+ - Play the audio element.

  Have fun, good luck!